isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

    <img src="assets/customize-style.png" alt="Customize style" width="800">

-1. To customize a style, double-click a style or click the > icon before a style to view and customize it using the Styles editor.
+1. To customize a style, select the style to view and customize it using the Styles editor.

 ### Properties of Styles

 Edit the properties of style while previewing them.
 In the **Properties** pane under the **Preview** pane, edit the styles with the custom property name and value or directly choose them from the drop-down list.

-This **Properties** pane gives you the ability to add properties directly from the design view, and you don't have to switch to the source view.
+This **Properties** pane gives you the ability to add properties directly from the design view, and you don’t have to switch to the source view.
 It also gives you a real-time view of any style updates you apply on any element.

 Learn more about using the style editor to [Work with the common content styles](stylesheet.md).